benbarsdell/KaggleSantaPacking/README.md

 About
 -----
-The code uses the [Thrust](http://thrust.github.io) library and thus can be compiled for OpenMP, TBB or CUDA backends, making it very fast.
+The code uses the [Thrust](http://thrust.github.io) library and thus can be compiled for OpenMP, TBB or CUDA backends, making it very fast on multicore CPUs and Nvidia GPUs.

 Methods are provided for efficiently validating and scoring a solution.
 The validation routines check that: